strsek/soyprint/README.md

 ### Note for people interested in reproducing results:
 The model requires a wide range of input data for all modelling steps.
-All data is publicly and freely available, but cannot be provided here for download due to different copyright licenses.
+All data is publicly and freely available, but cannot directly be provided here for download due to different copyright licenses.
 Instead, a list/script with links to download all data directly from its source will be provided soon.

 ----